 How serious are we about our energy transition?

 Nectr and its parent company, Hanwha Energy Australia are in the process of developing two solar farms as part of our focus on creating sustainable energy.
 Upon their completion, these solar farms will produce enough energy to power up to 65,000 homes, firmly cementing our stance on using renewable energy sources to supply our customers.

 We currently have two solar farms at advanced stages of development.
 The larger of the two is our Jindera Solar Farm, which will produce 120 megawatts of power at its peak capacity.
 The project is around 520 hectares in size will use roughly 300,000 solar panels.

 The second project we’re developing is Gregadoo Solar Farm, which will have 43 megawatts of power at its peak capacity.
 That project is 150 hectares in size and will use approximately 80,000 panels.

 How can I make a positive change today?

-We have a range of affordable and renewable electricity choices, ranging from Carbon Neutral plans to GreenPower plans and Solar + Battery investments.
-If you’d like to learn more about how you can become more energy empowered and join Nectr, then you can click here.
+We have a range of affordable and renewable solar Buy Now Pay Later (BNPL) plans, ranging from our standalone Solar plans to our Solar + Battery AddOns.
+If you’d like to learn more about how you can become more energy empowered with Nectr, then you can click here.